 March 7, 2013 | Health and Well-Being, Law and Justice, Violence Against Women, War and Peace

-A Fresh Chance for South Sudan’s Women: Helen Animashaun is Helping Them Claim Their Power
+A Fresh Chance for South Sudan’s Women

 The world’s newest country, South Sudan, is writing a brand-new constitution—and Helen Animashaun sees this as a golden opportunity for women there to gain legal equality, protection from domestic violence and an education.
 Animashaun works with the South Sudan Women’s Empowerment Network, which since 2005 has been campaigning for women’s economic, social and human rights.
 She took our questions from her office in Juba.